antfoo1/iDTech_JavaScript_Coding/README.md

 # JavaScript Coding
 The demand for web developers is growing faster than ever before, and a world full of opportunities.
+This repository contains projects that reflect the concepts of JavaScript.
+The projects inculdes programs that contain functions, arrays, and scopes.
+This code contains some of the newest features of ECMAScript, the standard for JavaScript.
+This all comes to show how the cirriculum designed by MIT, helps build on demand skills that helps motivate learners with a boosting portfolio and a certificate.